• Skip to primary navigation

 In this recipe, the chocolate chips add texture and also enhance the flavour of the brownies

-Confused about the best ingredients to use?
-Not sure if a substitution will work?
-Here’s everything you need to know to make this recipe!
+confused about the best ingredients to use? not sure if a substitution will work? here’s everything you need to know to make this easy recipe!

-Chocolate - I recommend a good quality dark chocolate that is in the region of 60% Cocoa Solids.
-However all cooking chocolate will work.
-Even cheaper varieties.
+I recommend a good quality dark chocolate/bittersweet chocolate that is in the region of 60% Cocoa Solids.

 Use any brand or supermarket cocoa powder but not drinking chocolate powder which does not have much flavour and often has added sweeteners.